Hoyasumii/avengers-endgame/README.md

 NEBULA: No!
 He knows!
 [Runs back to the ship and gets on the comms.]
 Barton?
 Barton, come in.
 Romanoff?
 Come in, we have a problem.
 Come on!
 Come in, we have a prob....Thanos knows.
 Thanos… He knows.

 [Nebula looks up in horror just to be abducted by the Sanctuary II.
-The scene cuts to Steve, who has just defeated himself, jumping down from a building with th
+The scene cuts to Steve, who has just defeated himself, jumping down from a building with the